Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

 - Tax rules don't apply to donations or gift card purchases.

 Step 1 - Add country tax rules

 You can add tax rules for the countries/nations where you ship products.
 To do this:

 - Select a country from the Country drop-down menu.

-- Type the Tax Name and sales tax rate for that country.
+- Type the tax name and tax rate for that country.

 - If you're required to charge tax on shipping, you can switch the toggle on for Charge Tax on Shipping.

 - If you're required to charge tax on service products and member area memberships, switch the toggle on for Charge Tax on Member Areas and services.

 - Click Save to publish your changes.

 Step 2 - Add state or province tax rules (United States and Canada)